projectcalico/calico/RELEASING.md

 1. In [netlify/_redirects](_redirects) add a new for the new release following the other examples (Note: This page may vary with release, also just non-slash to slash redirects doesn't work.
 It needs to point to a page).
 This makes sure that requests coming to `/archive/vX.Y` (without a slash) don't fail with 404.

+1. In netlify/sitemap-index.xml append a new sitemap location to the sitemap index for the release version.

 1. Create the the release notes file.
 This does not need to be populated now but does need to exist.

    ```